Darius1182000/EAFramework/README.md

 TODO:
 - Figure out the Cucumber report: a json file is generated only if you run the runner class without maven.
 In maven only 1 test runs and the json file is not generate.
 It s possible to read another runner??
+- The course shows me how to use selenium grid with selenium-server-standalone which is deprecated.
+Need to figure out how to work with newer technologies.
 -